 Figure 2 shows the overall algorithm for generating the annual rainfall erosivity dataset with the 0.25° spatial resolution over the TP in 1950-2020.
-We firstly calculated the annual rainfall erosivity by using

-160 the standard method of rainfall erosivity based on the 1-min in-situ precipitation observations and 0.25° hourly ERA5 precipitation data, respectively.
-Secondly, the performances of the ERA5 were systematically assessed in the terms of the detecting accuracy of the precipitation for erosive events and the estimation accuracy of ERA5-based annual rainfall erosivity.
-Finally, the historical annual rainfall erosivity data for the TP was produced after correcting the ERA5-based annual rainfall erosivity.
+We firstly calculated the annual rainfall erosivity by using the standard method of rainfall erosivity based on the 1 min in situ precipitation observations and 0.25° hourly ERA5 precipitation data.
+Secondly, the performances of the ERA5 were systematically assessed in terms of the detection accuracy of the precipitation for erosive events and the estimation accuracy of ERA5-based annual rainfall erosivity.
+Finally, the historical annual rainfall erosivity data for the TP were produced after correcting the ERA5-based annual rainfall erosivity.